Stormwater & Floodplain Management Ordinance Update (Proposed)

 - Article V, Interpretations, Appeals and Variances: Some changes proposed, mostly to restructure the article to separate FEMA floodplain management from the city’s stormwater regulations.

-- Update the language to make it more clear and concise
+- Updates the language to make it more clear and concise

-- Allow the current Environmentally Sensitive Lands Ordinance (ESLO) to control the planning and aesthetic considerations of wash modifications
+- Allows the current Environmentally Sensitive Lands Ordinance (ESLO) to control the planning and aesthetic considerations of wash modifications

-- Provide the Transportation Director flexibility to consider allowing wet (also known as dip) roadway crossings of watercourses where there is no increased risk of structural flooding.
+- Provides the Transportation Director flexibility to consider allowing wet (also known as dip) roadway crossings of watercourses where there is no increased risk of structural flooding.

-- Move drainage requirements for streets to the Design Standards and Policies Manual (DSPM)
+- Moves drainage requirements for streets to the Design Standards and Policies Manual (DSPM)

-- Make revisions to stormwater storage requirements, stormwater storage waivers, and in-lieu fees, to allow greater flexibility
+- Makes revisions to stormwater storage requirements, stormwater storage waivers, and in-lieu fees, to allow greater flexibility

-- Provide greater flexibility by allowing interpretations and appeals regarding standard regulations
+- Provides greater flexibility by allowing interpretations and appeals regarding standard regulations

 you can comment in these ways: